bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: current

-Prerequisites: Acquisition stopped (HALT), RNMRA only
+Prerequisites: Acquisition stopped (HALT); RNMRA only

 Description:
 `PPEX` loads a pulse program named nam into the pulse programmer.
-If nam is omitted, RNMR will prompt for it with the currently loaded PP (if any) as the default.
+If nam is omitted, RNMR will prompt for it with the currently loaded pulse program (if any) as the default.
 Once `PPEX` has read the pulse program header, the title of the program (as specified in the PP source code using the `TITLE` statement) is displayed as an informational message.
 This title is usually a brief description of the function of the pulse program.

 The /INIT qualifier causes the pulse program to be initialized by loading default values into the pulse programmer and is active by default.